Skip to content ↓

 • All children in developing healthy, age-related behaviours through right-time approaches.

-• Children that may communicate interruptions to their social and emotional development (through behaviours that may not be regarded as age related) with reparative approaches.
+• Children that may communicate interruptions to their social and emotional development (through behaviours that may not be regarded as age-related) with reparative, tailored approaches.

 Assessment

 All of our children are assessed termly to establish how they are developing socially and emotionally.
-These assessments are observational assessments made by adults who know the children.
-Assessments advise whether behaviours are age related or not.
-They advise our classroom (right-time) approaches and also our reparative approaches for those children that may need additional support.
-This process includes assessments of Year 2 children whilst they as still in our feeder Infant Schools (in support of transition) and also assessment, where possible, of those children joining us mid-year (transfers from other schools for example.)
+These assessments are observational assessments, made by adults who know the children, against known end points for key stage 2.
+Assessments advise whether each child’s behaviours are age-related or not.
+Assessments advise our classroom (right-time) approaches and also our reparative approaches for those children that may need additional support.
+This process includes assessment of Year 2 children whilst they are still in our feeder infant schools (in support of transition) and also assessment, where possible, of those children joining us mid-year (transfers from other schools, for example.)

-Assessment information may also be used in many other ways – in considering additional support during transition periods, in consideration of seating arrangements within a classroom, in consideration of how we support parents for example.
+Assessment information may also be used in many other ways – in considering environmental changes, additional support during transition periods, approaches to supporting healthy attendance, how we support parents, for example.

 Right-Time Approaches

-Social and emotional development is a clear focus within our RSHE curriculum and supports right-time learning for all.
-Units are planned strategically from half-term to half-term and from year group to year group to ensure clarity of focus and support progress.
+Social and emotional development is a clear focus within our relationships, sex and health education (RSHE) curriculum and supports right-time learning for all.
+Units are planned strategically from half-term to half-term and from year group to year group to ensure clarity of focus and enabling of progress.

-In addition, Thrive assessment provides clear points of focus for all classes across school which also support right-time learning.
+In addition, Thrive assessments provide clear points of focus for all classes across school, which also support right-time learning.
 These targets are introduced as part of our RSHE curriculum on a half-termly basis and are supported within the context of our RSHE work and other areas of the curriculum.
+These targets are also the focus of other mechanisms i.e. assemblies.

 Reparative Approaches